Periodic review 2018: draft determination

-The 2018 periodic review (PR18) is the process through which we determine what Network Rail should deliver in respect of its role in operating, maintaining and renewing its network in control period 6 (CP6) and how the funding available should be best used to support this.
+The 2018 periodic review (PR18) was the process through which we determined what Network Rail should deliver in respect of its role in operating, maintaining and renewing its network in control period 6 (CP6) and how the funding available should be best used to support this.
 CP6 will run from 2019-2024.

 Our draft determination included separate proposed decisions for England & Wales and for Scotland, reflecting legislative requirements relating to how Network Rail is funded.

 We received 52 responses to the draft determination consultation and some respondents additionally provided responses to the consultation on Network Rail's network licence.
 We would like to thank everyone who responded.

 After reviewing responses to the draft determination consultation, we published a summary of comments on the consultation and our response.
 We have published the consultation responses in three separate packs; one for Network Rail's responses and two non-Network Rail response packs arranged alphabetically.
 Please note that the response packs contain all responses to the consultations on PR18 draft determination and review of Network Rail's network licence combined.

 For the decisions we took for PR18 final determination in October 2018, please see the webpage for this which includes the decisions documents and route settlement documents for CP6.